lewishowles/components/src/components/interaction/dropdown-menu/dropdown-menu.md

 ### `default`

-The content to be displayed in the details element when open.
+The content to be displayed in the menu when open.
 Contains the following slot props:

 #### `open`